 40 Hours of Prayer

 Prepare your heart leading to the resurrection.
 These 7 stations of prayer are meant to follow the last 40 hours of Jesus’ life.
-Each station will set the scene, give you an action and also prayer to pray.
+Each station will give you a reflection and response.

 Follow each station every day or one station a day.